 Louvre Abu Dhabi

-Located in the museum complex on Saadiyat Island, this is a museum associated with the Louvre in Paris, with a permanent collection to which works have been added since 2009.
-Its most notable acquisitions are 'Portrait of a Lady' by Picasso, 'La Bohémien' by Manet, or 'Composition in Red, Yellow, Blue and Black' by Piet Mondrian.
+Located in the museum complex on the island of Saadiyat, this is a museum associated with the Louvre in Paris, with a permanent collection to which works have been added since 2009.
+Its most notable acquisitions are 'Portrait of a Lady' by Picasso, 'La Bohémien' by Manet, or 'Composition in red, yellow, blue and black' by Piet Mondrian.

-7. Plan your excursion to Abu Dhabi from Dubai
+Plan your tour to Abu Dhabi from Dubai

 Fridays in Abu Dhabi